-- (a) Obtain such evidence as is available to assess its implications for the auditor's reporting responsibilities; - (b) Determine whether, in the auditor's opinion, there is reasonable cause to believe that the breach is of material significance to the regulator; and - (c) Consider whether the apparent breach is criminal conduct that gives rise to criminal property and, as such, should be reported to the specified authorities.
+- 12. Where an apparent breach of statutory or regulatory requirements comes to the auditor's attention, the auditor shall: - (a) Obtain such evidence as is available to assess its implications for the auditor's reporting responsibilities; - (b) Determine whether, in the auditor's opinion, there is reasonable cause to believe that the breach is of material significance to the regulator; and - (c) Consider whether the apparent breach is criminal conduct that gives rise to criminal property and, as such, should be reported to the specified authorities.
 (Ref: Para.
 A24-A30)